espocrm/documentation/docs/extensions/sales-pack/delivery-orders.md

 Access to Delivery Orders is controlled by Roles.

 It's possible to print a Delivery Order to PDF and send the PDF in an email.

+## Locking

+A Delivery Order can locked if it's completed or canceled.
+When a record is locked, a specific fields become read-only.
+An administrator can configure which exactly fields at: Administration > Entity Manager > Delivery Order > Edit.

+If the settings parameter *Forbid order unlocking* is checked, once a record is locked, it can be unlocked only by an administrator.